The Toyota RAV4 “EV” Mode Explained (Prime vs. Hybrid)

 How It Works

-When the EV mode is engaged on the RAV4 Prime, it allows for electric-only driving.
-The electric motor takes over, circumventing the gas engine.
+When EV mode is engaged, the electric motor takes over to power the vehicle, circumventing the gas engine entirely.

-These circumstances cause EV mode to be canceled automatically.
+You should be aware that there are some circumstances that can cause EV mode to be canceled automatically:

 • If the vehicle speed exceeds about 84 mph (135 km/h).